 “On a flight earlier this year, I left a $300 pair of BOSE headphones and saw I only had the case upon exiting, but I tried to go back and they said no,” she said.
 “They told me if it was found they would turn it in to the lost and found.
 I sat at that airport’s lost and found for hours and eventually they said that they didn’t find them.
 Shocker.
 I called every possible airport and Delta and they told me they were nowhere to be found and the baggage handlers were the ones who cleaned after that flight so I was pretty sure I wouldn’t get those back, only used them once for this trip.”

 Or if travelers do get their items back, it can be quite a hassle.

-Keishi Nukina, aviation blogger at KN Aviation, was recently flying from Amsterdam to Vienna on KLM Royal Dutch Airlines, and put her laptop in the seat pocket and accidentally left it there.
+Keishi Nukina, aviation blogger at KN Aviation, was recently flying from Amsterdam to Vienna on KLM Royal Dutch Airlines, and put his laptop in the seat pocket and accidentally left it there.

 “After realizing that, I returned and I inquired at a number of counters, but none of them could confirm whether they found my laptop,” she said.
 “In the end, one person confirmed [that it was found] but said I would have to wait until the laptop is delivered to the lost and found office.”

-So off to lost and found she went, where she submitted a form, then was told it could be a few hours to a full day before the laptop was delivered.
-She left and went back the next day to pick it up.
+So off to lost and found he went, where he submitted a form, then was told it could be a few hours to a full day before the laptop was delivered.
+He left and went back the next day to pick it up.

 Brett Manders, an international airline pilot, author of the book “Behind the Flight Deck Door - Insider Knowledge About Everything You've Ever Wanted to Ask a Pilot” and founder of website Behind the Flight Deck Door, said he’s been amazed at what passengers leave behind.